acwazz/fastapi-responseschema/docs/content/guide/schemas.md

   - footer
 ---
 Response schemas heavily rely on the concept of [pydantic GenericModel](https://pydantic-docs.helpmanual.io/usage/models/#generic-models).

-In this way we can wrap the returned response model of the fastapi operation.
+In this way `response_model` can be wrapped by the `ResponseSchema` in the fastapi operation.

 **`ResponseSchema` will wrap your response ONLY if you configured a `response_model` in your route operation.**